lucahl/SpiceSage/README.md

 4. The webpage should open automatically:

-   Otherwise, you can access it by default be at <http://localhost:3000>
+   Otherwise, you can access it by default at <http://localhost:3000>